Inflectra/spira-documentation/docs/Spira-Administration-Guide/Product-General-Settings.md

 Now you can decide whether you want to override any of the default settings for this product.
 Any field left blank will automatically get its settings from the default values entered at the [system level](System-Integration.md/#source-code-integration).
 In the example above, we have specified a product-specific repository path, login and password.
 Once you have correctly configured the product, click \[Save\] to commit the changes.

-To improve performance, SpiraPlan will cache some of the data it receives from the source code provider.
-Normally SpiraPlan will know when to update the cached data based on changes made in the source code system automatically.
+To improve performance, Spira will cache some of the data it receives from the source code provider.
+Normally Spira will know when to update the cached data based on changes made in the source code system automatically.
 However, sometimes you may wish to force the cache to refresh right now.
 To do so, click the "Refresh Cache" button.
 If you ever want to wipe the cache completely and have it rebuild from scratch, click  "Clear Cache".

 You are now ready to use Spira™ in conjunction with the source code tool you selected.
-For details on how to use the Source Code integration features of SpiraPlan, please see [here](../Spira-User-Manual/Source-Code.md).
+For details on how to use the Source Code integration features of Spira, please see [here](../Spira-User-Manual/Source-Code.md).

 ## Baselines
+!!! abstract "Available in SpiraTeam and SpiraPlan only"

 NOTE: read about how baselining works and how to get started with it [here](../Spira-User-Manual/Release-Management.md/#baselining)

 This page displays a list of all baselines in the product.
 You can only access this page in products where baselining has been turned on.